TBertuzzi/DotNetDynamicInjector/README.md

 **Platform Support**

-RepositoryHelpers is a .NET Standard 2.0 library.
+DotNet.DynamicInjector is a .NET Standard 2.0 library.